lynnlangit/aws-for-bioinformatics/6_Automation-KELLY/README.md

 ### Here are the topic pages in this section:

 - Use Code Commit Repositories for code
-- Use Deployment manager to deploy infrastructure
+- Use CloudFormation to deploy infrastructure
 - Use Container Registry to host container images
 - Monitor services with CloudWatch for reading logs